spacemeshos/svm-codec-npm/README.md

 ```

-### Using - Web App
+### Web App

-1. Load the binary data of svm_codec.wasm from your website static resoruces.
+Load the binary data of svm_codec.wasm from your website static resoruces.

 ```TypeScript
 import {svmCodec} from "@spacemesh/svm-codec";